 Properties contain object data.
-Classes define the same properties for all object, but each object can have unique data values.
+Classes define the same properties for all objects, but each object can have unique data values.
 Property attributes control what functions or methods can access the property.
 You can define functions that execute whenever you set or query property values.
 Properties can trigger events when code accesses their values.

->

-> |Validate that value is positive|
+|Validate that value is positive|

 |Validate that value is nonsparse|

 |Validate that value is real|

 |Validate that value is not missing (Since R2020b)|

 |Validate that value is greater than another value|

 |Validate that value is less than another value|

 |Validate that value is greater than or equal to another value|